fmi-basel/neural-decoding-RSNN/README.md

-# Code Repository for submission to the IEEE BioCAS 2024 Grand Challenge on Neural Decoding for Motor Control of non-Human Primates
+# Decoding Finger Velocity from Cortical Spike Trains with Recurrent Spiking Neural Networks

+This repository contains the code associated with the publication:

+    Liu, T.*, Gygax, J.*, Rossbroich, J.*, Chua, Y., Zhang, S. and Zenke, F. "Decoding Finger Velocity from Cortical Spike Trains with Recurrent Spiking Neural Networks". arXiv preprint

+Click [here](PLACEHOLDER) to access the preprint.

-This repository contains the code for the submission to the IEEE BioCAS 2024 Grand Challenge on Neural Decoding for Motor Control of non-Human Primates.
+This data was also submitted to the [IEEE BioCAS 2024 Grand Challenge on Neural Decoding for Motor Control of non-Human Primates](https://ieee-dataport.org/competitions/ieee-biocas-2024-grand-challenge-neural-decoding-motor-control-non-human-primates) under the team name **ZenkeLab-QAAS**, where it achieved the second-highest overall decoding performance and was determined the winner of the **Best Trade-off between R2 score and Solution Complexity** track.

-Team name: **ZenkeLab-QAAS**

-Team members: **Tengjun Liu, Julia Gygax, Julian Rossbroich**

 ## About this submission

 We have constructed two spiking neural network (SNN) models for the decoding of hand kinematics from neural activity data.
-The two models correspond to the two tracks of the challenge:
+The two models serve different purposes:

-- `bigRSNN`: a large, high-performance recurrent SNN model for **Track 1** (Obtaining the highest R2 score)
+- `bigRSNN`: a large, high-performance recurrent SNN model designed to probe the upper limits of decoding performance possible with recurrent SNNs.
-- `tinyRSNN`: a small, resource-efficient recurrent SNN model for **Track 2** (Obtaining the best trade-off between R2 score and solution complexity)
+- `tinyRSNN`: a small, resource-efficient recurrent SNN model designed to meet the strict energy and computational constraints of real-time applications in brain-machine interfaces.

 ## Model Descriptions

 All models were implemented using the [`stork`](https://github.com/fmi-basel/stork) library for training spiking neural networks and trained using surrogate gradients.
 Hyperparameters were optimized based on the average validation set performance across all sessions.

-### bigRSNN (Track 1)
+### bigRSNN

 The `bigRSNN` model was designed to maximize the R2 score on the validation set regardless of the computational resources required.
 The model consists of a single recurrent spiking neural network (SNN) layer with 1024 LIF neurons.
 The input size corresponds to the number of electrode channels for each monkey.
 The readout layer consists of five independent readout heads with 2 leaky integrator readout units each.
 The final output for X and Y coordinates is obtained by averaging the predictions of the five readout heads.
 Synaptic and membrane time constants are heteregeneous for each hidden and readout unit and were optimized during training.

-### tinyRSNN (Track 2)
+### tinyRSNN

 The `tinyRSNN` model was designed to achieve a good trade-off between R2 score and computational complexity.
 It consists of a single recurrent spiking neural network (SNN) layer with 64 LIF neurons.
 The input layer size matches the number of electrode channels for each monkey.
-The readout layer consists of 2 leaky integrator units for each of the X and Y coordinates.
+The readout layer consists of 2 leaky integrator units, one each for the X and Y coordinates.
 As in the `bigRSNN` model, synaptic and membrane time constants are heteregeneous for each hidden and readout unit and were optimized during training.

 To further reduce the computational complexity of the `tinyRSNN` model, we applied an additional activity regularization loss acting on hidden layer spike trains during training, which penalizes firing rates above 10 Hz.